 - sucking by baby

-- sucking by a hospital grade electric breast pump
+- sucking by a hospital-grade electric breast pump

 While manual stimulation alone should be sufficient in inducing lactation, hormonal therapy to induce lactation is also available.
 This typically involves administering high levels of estrogen hormones in order to simulate pregnancy.
-This is followed by an abrupt withdrawal of estrogen to mimic the hormonal environment in a woman’s body after birth.
+This is followed by the abrupt withdrawal of estrogen to mimic the hormonal environment in a woman’s body after birth.